aditi1403/Parallax_Website/README.md

 # Parallax_Website
-A temp repo for a HMTL CSS JS user interface website
+A temporaray repositry for a HMTL CSS JS user interface website!!